sdsc/website-summer-institute-2019/_sections/homepage-1-intro.md

 <img src="/img/bowtie-site-template-badge-w.png" style="width:150px;margin:30px auto 20px;">

-# Event Website
+# SDSCSummer Institute 2017

-### ⋈ BowTie sites are fast, safe, and require no maintenance or upgrades.
+### 1 week of classes on all aspects of Supercoputing and Data Sciencee toAccelerate your path from Data to Discovery

 &nbsp;